canergolbasi/discrete-event-simulator/README.txt

 lower ID is served first
 • For all of the services, players visit the first available staff for the service (the available staff with the smallest ID) when they leave the queue.
+• Each player is allowed to take at most 3 massage service.
+Hence, whenever a player attempts to enter the massage queue 4th time, this is called an “invalid attempt”.
+• Since it is hard for the players to estimate how much time they spend in the queues, there could be some cases such that players may try to come to the training or massage when they are already in the training, physiotherapy or massage process.
+These attempts should be “canceled” so they are called “canceled attempts”.
+• One can enter the physiotherapy queue only after the training, no direct entrance is possible.
+Keep also in mind that internal events, such as leaving the training, should also be triggered by the simulation.
+Roger Federer expects you to simulate the training procedure of ExcelFed using these external and internal discrete events and collect some statistics.

+Input
+Roger provides all simulation configuration files in the following format:
+• The first line contains an integer N that denotes the total number of players in ExcelFed.
+• Each of the next N line contains two integer: the ID of the player and his/her skill level.
+These players will be given in sorted order by ID.
+• The next line is the line of an integer A that denotes the total number of arrival to the training and massage.
+• Each of the next A lines contains a character At denoting the type of arrival (either “m”(massage) or “t”(training)), an integer denoting the ID of the player, the second T that denotes the arrival time, and d duration of the process.
+These events will not be given in sorted order.
+• The next line comprises an integer Sp that denotes the number of physiotherapists and a list of floats of size Sp.
+The ith element of the list denotes the service time of the ith physiotherapist.
+• The last line contains two integers: Sc that denotes the number of training coaches and Sm that denotes the number of masseurs.

+Output
+Roger needs you to collect the following statistics to evaluate the configuration and output them in separate lines, in the order they are given.
+Please round the statistics to exactly 3 decimal points.
+In case you cannot report any of the following 15 statistics, print -2 for each of them in order to adhere the output format.
+1. Maximum length of the training queue.
+2. Maximum length of the physiotherapy queue.
+3. Maximum length of the massage queue.
+4. Average waiting time in the training queue.
+5. Average waiting time in the physiotherapy queue.
+6. Average waiting time in the massage queue.
+7. Average training time.
+8. Average physiotherapy time.
+9. Average massage time.
+10. Average turnaround time (Turnaround time: Total time passed from the training queue entrance until leaving the physiotherapy service.)
+To compute, sum all turnaround times and divide it by the number of turnarounds, which is also equal to the number of total training arrivals.
+11. ID of the player who spent the most time in the physiotherapy queue and the waiting time of that player in seconds.
+If more than one player spent the same amount of time, choose the one with the smallest ID.
+12. ID of the player who spent the least time in the massage queue and the waiting time of that player in seconds, among the ones who took three massage services.
+If more than one player spent the same amount of time, choose the one with the smallest ID.
+If there is no player that took three massage services, print -1 for both.
+13. Total number of invalid attempts to get a message service.
+14. Total number of canceled attempts including both training and massage attempts.
+15. Total seconds passed during the whole simulation.
+Nadal also showed the courtesy to share the expected output for the input in Table 2 with explanations.
+He also showed the progress of queues and services in Table 3 where the numbers in the parenthesis in the“service” columns represent the number of remaining seconds to finish the process.

+Java Project Outline

+javac Project/src/*.java -d Project/bin –release 16
+The input and output files can be at any folder.
+Design your code in order to accept full path for file arguments.
+Your program will be run with below command: java projectmain <inputfile> <outputfile>